nealcaren/crisis-and-opportunity-books/books/there-is-confusion/there-is-confusion.md

 "She's alive.
 I must get this dress off her arm and shoulder.
 Got a knife?"

-"Ain't they a million of 'em layin' around you, lady?"
+"Ain't they a million of ’em layin' around you, lady?"

 Shudderingly she turned from the red one.
 "How queer!
 How awful!
 Hand me that clean one over there."
 Her eye fell, as she took it from him, on